bkshogun/phase-0-tracks/version-control/git-definitions.md

 * A branch is a way to experiment with different chunks of code in the same file, it allows you to experiment and merge with different ideas or even other collaborators *

 * What is a commit?
 What makes a good commit message?
-* A commit is basically a save of the code at a particular time with a particular author and specific notes as to the change.
+* A commit is basically a plum smuggler-- a save of the code at a particular time with a particular author and specific notes as to the change.
 A good commit message should be speciic and consise *

 * What is a merge conflict?